menu icon

 pie plate lined with unbaked pastry pricked all over with little holes

-Transfer pastry to pie plate and use a table fork to prick the bottom and sides with lots of tiny holes.
+Transfer pastry to a pie plate and use a table fork to prick the bottom and sides with lots of tiny holes.

 parchment paper spread over and pressed into unbaked pie shell

-Wet and crumple parchment paper and press it into pie crust.
+Wet and crumple parchment paper and press it into the pie crust.
 Chill it in the refrigerator for a while before baking.

 unbaked pie shell lined with black beans on parchment paper

 Fill with beans as pie weights and bake for 15 min.
-Allow to it cool before removing the beans and parchment.
+Allow it to cool before removing the beans and parchment.

-Hint: Keep the beans piled up around the sides, to prevent them from caving in.
+Hint: Keep the beans piled up around the sides to prevent them from caving in.

 How do you blind bake pastry?